porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 ## Developments

 ### Account
 zkSync Account Abstraction contract wallet.
-Architecture is inspired by Gnosis Safe.
+Architecture is inspired by Gnosis Safe. `Account.sol` and `BaseAccount.sol`.

 #### Batch transaction
 `Account.sol` has multicall feature so that it can facilitate batched transactions with `_executeBatchTransaction` where for-loop utilizes `targets[]` and `methods[]` data which respectively store contract addresses and functions.
 As such, in a batched transaction, msg.data isn't single hexlified method data but a batched multiple transaction data encoded with AbiCoder.encode() method.